-With the approval and adoption of the State Board of Education, starting in School Year 2025-2026, in addition to meeting the currently adopted criteria, students may also meet the CCR Standard by meeting one of the below options:
+With the approval and adoption of the State Board of Education, starting in School Year 2025-2026, in addition to meeting the currently adopted criteria, students may meet the CCR Standard by meeting one of the below options:

 - A. Earn a one-year core-content GPA of 3.00 or higher in their 11th grade or 12th grade year.
 This GPA is not cumulative of previous years and only includes courses completed in the student's 11th grade or the student's 12th grade year.
-The student must also earn a grade of A, B, or C in a high school level math course at any point in the student's high school career.
 This GPA is also calculated by only including all ELA, Math, Science, Social Studies, and CTE courses taken that year; other elective courses are not included in this calculation. - B. Earn a grade of C or better (unless otherwise specified by dual enrollment agreements) in at least two core-content dual enrollment or dual credit courses at any point in the student's high school career.
 One of these courses must be a Math course and one of these courses must be an ELA, Science, or Social Studies course.